 Many couples don’t like the idea of guests attached to their phones throughout the ceremony and reception and are opting for unplugged weddings, a la Michael Jordan’s recent wedding in Palm Beach, Florida.
 From providing a phone check at the door to adding a note in their wedding websites or ceremony programs asking guests to refrain from taking photos or video, couples are stepping away from social media at their weddings.
 Most couples will have hired someone like this Newport Wedding Photographer to flawlessly capture the special moments of the day for both the bride and the guests so, while they appreciate the enthusiasm from their guests, they would rather that the photography was left to the professionals.

-This is literally the opposite of the unplugged wedding.
-If brides want their guests capturing the entire wedding day via a custom hashtag, they’ll ensure their phones stay charged all night with charging stations at the reception.
-These chic charging stations don’t have to look like an airport kiosk; brides are dressing up tall cocktail tables with pretty linens and having florists create small flatbeds of roses or wheatgrass with little flowers and cords popping up.
+This is literally the opposite of an unplugged wedding.
+If brides want their guests to capture the entire wedding day via a custom hashtag, they’ll ensure their phones stay charged all night with charging stations at the reception.
+These chic charging stations don’t have to look like an airport kiosk; brides are dressing up tall cocktail tables with pretty linens and are having their Florist Frankston or elsewhere create small flatbeds of roses or wheatgrass with little flowers and cords popping up.

 Couples these days like to party more than ever, and want their weddings to last as long as possible.
 Enter the all-nighter wedding.
 Once the reception ends, the party continues.
 Couples keep the fun going by changing up the style and vibe and moving the party into another room or even an alternate venue.
 Some of them even go to the extent of changing their wedding gowns and suits to nightwears such as silk gowns (find more on Slipintosoft.com) or boxers.
 The after-party even has a completely different décor look with couture late-night comfort food bites and custom drink pairings.
 One big important to-do for those taking this route: arrange for transportation home or back to the hotel so that none of the guests drive home afterwards.